 How the search crawler works

 You can set up one or more search crawlers to crawl and index external content that you want to make available to users performing a search in your help center.
 External sites that you want to crawl must have a sitemap that lists the pages for the search crawler.
-Once configured, crawlers run once every 12 to 24 hours, visiting the pages in the sitemap you specified during setup and ingesting content from those sources into the help center search indexes.
+In addition, the pages you want to crawl must be public (non-authenticated).
+If you want to add authenticated content to help center search, you must use the external content API.

 You can set up multiple crawlers to crawl and index different content in the same website, or in different websites.
 See Setting up the search crawler.